 Content insights generation platform to support high-performing content

-At this point, you may be curious about what sets BuzzSumo apart from the other free SEO tools we already have mentioned — and it starts with getting social.
-When you enter keywords on Buzzsumo, you’ll receive instant insight on which articles are performing well on social media, based on the topic.
-This includes data such as Facebook engagement, Twitter engagement and the number of backlinks that a piece of content has.
-In addition to that, you can then take your research a step further by prospecting for influencers to collaborate within your niche.
+At this point, you may be curious about what sets BuzzSumo apart from the other free SEO tools we’ve already mentioned — and it starts with getting social.
+When you enter keywords on BuzzSumo, you’ll receive instant insight into which articles are performing well on social media based on the topic.
+This includes data such as Facebook engagement, Twitter engagement and the number of backlinks a piece of content has.
+In addition to that, you can prospect for influencers.

-- Discover trending content and research the top-performing keywords
+- Discover trending content and research top-performing keywords

 - Uncover top-performing articles and videos throughout the web

-- Review the backlinks for any domain or Uniform Resource Locator (URL)
+- Review backlinks for any domain or website

 - Locate notable influencers and authors across various social media platforms